HEAT PUMP HOT WATER UNITS

 Complement renewables - Due to the feed in tariffs being less than half of the price consumers purchase electricity at, the payback period of PV panels is shortest when occupants consume all of the power generated on site.
 A storage hot water unit that can be heated up during the day is a perfect complement to PV panels.
 And heat pumps are the most efficient storage hot water unit.

 The Sanden and Reclaim units are split system units with the compressor separate from the tank.
 The Steibel Elton unit is a combined round tank tube unit of 690mm diameter with compressor on top.
+Many other units also have the compressor on top.

 Note Sanden and Reclaim heat pumps use Carbon Dioxide as the refrigerant.
 Others such as Steibel Eltron currently use the much higher Global Warming Potential refrigerant R410 (although they will change to a lower GWP refrigerant late in 2020).
 Note the GWP of the refrigerant is not a problem if there are no leaks during the life of the unit or at the end of life, the unit is disposed of correctly and the refrigerants not released to the atmosphere.